-This solicitation of the enclosed proxy is made by the Board of Directors (the "Board") of Unifi, Inc. (the "Company") for use at the Annual Meeting of Shareholders to be held Thursday, October 21, 2004, at 10:00 A.M.
-Eastern Daylight Savings Time, at the Company's corporate headquarters located at 7201 West Friendly Avenue, Greensboro, North Carolina, or at any adjournment or adjournments thereof.
-This statement and the form of proxy will first be mailed to the Shareholders entitled to notice of the Annual Meeting of Shareholders on or about September 20, 2004.
+This solicitation of the enclosed proxy is made by the Board of Directors (the "Board") of Unifi, Inc. (the "Company") for use at the Annual Meeting of Shareholders to be held Wednesday, October 19, 2005, at 10:00 A.M.
+Eastern Daylight Savings Time, at the Company's corporate headquarters located at 7201 West Friendly Avenue, Greensboro, North Carolina, or at any adjournment or adjournments thereof (the "Annual Meeting").
+This statement and the form of proxy will first be mailed to the Shareholders entitled to notice of the Annual Meeting on or about September 26, 2005.